weevood/MA-BDA_Project/README.md

 ### 2. Description of the features used and any pre-processing to extract additional features

+On this dataset, the features extraction was already done for us.
+We know that there are already 38 numeric features that we can exploit.

 #### Labels distribution

 First, we want to know the distribution of labels on the data and how many data there are for each label.
 To do this with *Spark*, you simply group the data by "label", order them and display them.
 In addition, we calculate the percentage distribution of each label on the dataset.